DanielQQQ/CarND-LaneLines-P1-Udacity/README.md

 ![alt text5][image5]

 ## Potential shortcomings
-Several thresholds and filters in the approach are hardcoded, and with changes in conditions such as lighting, these may not work as desired.
+Several thresholds and filters in the approach are hardcoded, and with changes in conditions such as lighting and road slope, these may not work as desired.
+Another issue is that curved lanes are detected as straight lines.
+It might be interesting to capture the curvature.
 Further, the lane lines are jittery, introducing additional complexity in the process.